Features of the Sun

 Description

-This video, created by NASA's Scientific Visualization Studio at NASA's Goddard Space Flight Center in Greenbelt, Md., shows how features of the sun can appear dramatically different when viewed in different wavelengths.
+This video, created by NASA's Scientific Visualization Studio at NASA's Goddard Space Flight Center, shows how features of the sun can appear dramatically different when viewed in different wavelengths.
 (2 minutes)

 • NASA's SDO: Three Years of the Sun in Three Minutes